 Please read the following information carefully.
 This privacy notice contains information about the information collected, stored and otherwise processed about you and the reasons for the processing.

-This document also tells you who we share this information with, the security mechanisms we have put in place to protect your data and how to contact us in the event you need further information.
+This document also tells you who I share this information with, the security mechanisms we have put in place to protect your data and how to contact us in the event you need further information.

 Who Am I?

 I am Andrew Taylor, trading as "the Mediator".
 In this document I refer to "we” / “our” / “us" meaning myself and my staff.
 I am a solicitor, but I do not currently practice law.
 I believe that status enhances my neutrality.

 In the course of my mediation practice, I inevitably receive personal information about you.
 That makes me the "controller" of this information for the purposes of the GDPR and the Act.

 This document sets out how I and my staff might use and retain your data.

 If you need to contact me about your personal data please send a message to firstname.lastname@example.org